rainbows-gallery/rainbows-gallery.github.io/index.md

 <img width="600px" class="text-center p-4" align="center" src="/Images/M2/Landing.png">

-These are images that show the landing page for our project.
-Note that each of these images show the creater username and can be clicked on in order to display the photo interaction page.
-In the landing page, the feed will be limited so as to encourage the user to log in or sign up.
+This image shows the landing page of our application.
+Each of these photos can be clicked to view in greater detail.
+Until you log in, however, you will not be able to comment or star posts.

 ## Photo Interaction